 By default, the proactive notification feature is disabled.
 Based on the default graceful shutdown solution, after Microservices Governance is enabled, if a provider that is going offline receives a request, the provider adds a special header to the response, and returns the response to the consumer.
 After the consumer receives the response, the consumer identifies the header and no longer calls the provider node.
 Therefore, if the consumer sends requests to a provider that is going offline, the consumer can detect that the provider is about to go offline and automatically remove the provider node from the provider node list.
 However, if the consumer does not send requests to the provider within the grace period (about 30 seconds) before the provider becomes offline, the consumer may not detect that the provider node is in the offline state and may send a request when the provider is about to go offline.
 As a result, a request error is reported.
 In this case, you can enable the proactive notification feature.
 We recommend that you enable the proactive notification feature for providers if a consumer sends few requests at long intervals to the providers.

-After a graceful shutdown event is reported, traffic does not drop to zero in a short period of time.
+After a graceful shutdown event is reported, traffic does not drop to zero immediately.
 Why?

-In most cases, traffic drops to zero in a short period of time after a graceful shutdown event is reported.
-The following content describes the possible causes and solutions to the issue that the traffic does not drop to zero.
+In most cases, traffic drops to zero immediately after a graceful shutdown event is reported.
+The following content describes the possible causes and solutions to this issue.

 The graceful start and shutdown solution supports only requests from microservice applications for which Microservices Governance is enabled.
 The solution is not supported in the preceding scenarios.
 We recommend that you configure custom solutions based on the graceful shutdown features that are provided by the infrastructures and frameworks.

-• The proactive notification feature is not enabled for the application.
-(For more information, see What is proactive notification?
-When do I need to enable proactive notification?)
+The proactive notification feature is not enabled for the application.
+(For more information, see What is proactive notification?)

 We recommend that you check whether the curve in the line chart meets your expectations after you enable the proactive notification feature.